...b, b, b the butterfly sound, B makes a butterfly sound!

 Plain paper that will absorb paint easily

 Pipe cleaners or similar material for antennae.

 Fold the paper in half.
 Open paper into a whole piece again.
 Near the center of the paper place several different colors next to each other.
-I like to use primary colors when mixed together make new colors.
+I like to use primary colors because when mixed together they make new colors.
 Fold in half again and rub the outside (paint is on the inside of the fold) of the paper.
 Open and dry.
 See how the colors have mixed together to make new colors.
 Fold in half again and trace a butterfly pattern and cut into a beautiful butterfly.
 Attach antennae.